-With statistics showing that our wasteful Halloween habits are a little bit frightening, we ask the team behind the Pumpkin Rescue campaign for some eco-friendly tips.
+With statistics showing that our pumpkin waste is a little bit frightening at Halloween, Good Homes magazine asks the team behind the Pumpkin Rescue campaign for some eco-friendly tips…

-We talked to Tessa Tricks, head of food at environmental campaign charity Hubbub, about the Pumpkin Rescue campaign, to what extent Halloween pumpkins contribute to food waste figures and how we can have a more sustainable Halloween in 2019.
+A recent study revealed that 51% of people didn’t view a pumpkin as food — there’s a scary stat!
+In response, Good Homes talks to Tessa Tricks, head of food at environmental campaign charity Hubbub, about the Pumpkin Rescue campaign and how we can have a more sustainable Halloween.

 Why was the Pumpkin Rescue campaign set up?

-Brits bin a whopping 8 million pumpkins at Halloween.
-Further to this, while 58% of Brits buy Halloween pumpkins, more than half of these people throw the innards straight in the bin.
-A previous study, commissioned by Hubbub also revealed that more than half of the nation’s pumpkin buyers are calling for recipes to help them make more of their leftovers.
-By highlighting how many pumpkins get thrown away without being eaten, we hope to get people thinking about the food they throw away more generally.
+Brits bin a whopping eight million pumpkins at Halloween.
+That’s a shocking amount of pumpkin waste.
+Further to this, half of the 58% of Brits who buy Halloween pumpkins throw the innards straight in the bin.
+A previous study commissioned by Hubbub also revealed that more than half of the nation’s pumpkin buyers are calling for recipes to help them make more of their leftovers.

 Pumpkins are not just Halloween decorations but are a tasty and versatile food, which takes a lot of resource to produce.
 Food waste is damaging to the environment, our pockets and is a moral issue at a time when so many go hungry.